 The Shelltone

-A meeting, a song...
-The origin of our organisation.
+An encounter, a song...
+The origin of our environmental organization.

 The origin of Shelltone Whale Project

-Ct was in Maui, Hawaii, in 1981, that Pierre Lavagne de Castellan first heard about the Koholas, the singing guardians of the ocean.
+It was in Maui, Hawaii, in 1981, that Pierre Lavagne de Castellan first heard of the Koholas, the singing guardians of the ocean.
 This discovery marked the start of a unique adventure, at the crossroads of science, music and respect for cetaceans.

 Initial research...

-Like many others at the time, Pierre Lavagne de Castellan wondered about the meaning of these songs and the whales' communication mechanisms.
-Since the 1960s, pioneers had been researching these issues, even going so far as to attempt to "understand" the songs of whales. interspecies communication experiments.
-Some used musical instruments from boats, imitating the practices of the first peoples, while others relied on advanced technologies: underwater microphones, digital recordings, and today, artificial intelligence.
+Like many at the time, Pierre Lavagne de Castellan wondered about the meaning of these songs and the whales' communication mechanisms.
+Since the 1960s, a number of pioneers had been researching these subjects, even going so far as to attempt to "understand" them. interspecies communication experiments.
+Some used musical instruments from boats, imitating the practices of primitive peoples, while others relied on advanced technologies: underwater microphones, digital recordings, and today, artificial intelligence.

 However, for Pierre, the technological and remote approach was not enough.
-He felt the need toa more authentic, more respectful connection.
-Communicating with whales could only be done by sharing their element, by being underwater, and by using a universal language: the music.
-This gave rise to the idea of creating an instrument capable of reproducing the songs of whalesin their frequencies and tessitura, to create a musical dialogue with them.
+He felt the need to’a more authentic, more respectful connection.
+Communicating with whales could only be done by sharing their element, by being underwater, and by using a universal language : the music.
+That's how the idea of creating an instrument capable of reproducing the songs of whales, in their frequencies and tessitura, to engage in musical dialogue with them.

 The creation of Shelltone

-In 2002, Pierre Lavagne de Castellan designed the Shelltonea revolutionary instrument designed specifically for playing underwater.
-After two years of research between Stanford University in California and the acoustics laboratory at École Centrale de Nantes, the Shelltone was born.
+In 2002, Pierre Lavagne de Castellan designed the Shelltone, a revolutionary instrument designed specifically for playing underwater.
+After two years of research between Stanford University in California and the acoustic laboratory at École Centrale de Nantes, the Shelltone was born.
 This instrument has enabled the first real underwater musical interactions between a human and a humpback whale, paving the way for a new form of inter-species communication.

 Triton Pacifica